 Wallisdown Road West Improvement Scheme

-The next phase of major improvement works on Wallisdown Road will start in October 2020.
+The next phase of major improvement works on Wallisdown Road.

-The next phase of major infrastructure improvements in the Wallisdown area will commence in October 2020.
-It aims to improve safety and encourage more people to walk or cycle in the area.
+The next phase of major infrastructure improvements in the Wallisdown area will improve safety and encourage more people to walk or cycle in the area.

 These phases will: